kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Pressure in the portal vein is about 8–10mmHg - F
 	E. Hepatic blood flow increases during moderate exercise - F

-#### Answer: A. The portal area can hold about three-quarters of the total blood volume - ?
+#### Answer: A. The portal area can hold about three-quarters of the total blood volume - *FALSE* = D. Pressure in the portal vein is about 8–10 mmHg - TRUE
+- Blood enters the liver through two sources: the portal vein and the hepatic artery.
+The hepatic artery is not an end-artery and has anastomotic channels with the portal vein at several levels of the interlobular regions.
+The portal area can hold about a quarter of the total blood volume.
+The average minute flow is 100ml/100g liver tissue.
+The hepatic artery supplies about a third to a quarter of the total blood flow and 40% of the oxygen requirement.
+The portal vein supplies two-thirds to three-quarters of the total blood flow, 60% of oxygen requirement and the major part of nutrition.
+Pressure in the portal vein is about 8–10mmHg.
+Muscular exercise decreases splanchnic blood flow by redistributing blood to the active muscles and brain.

 ### Q2.116
 A 65-yo man had an _embolic stroke_ that affected his _dominant Broca's area_.
 This patient will have: